Demitryk/Voron2.4-Mods/Backlit_Logo/README.md

 - Logo Side x2 - Clear
 - Outer Ring x1 - Clear

 for clear printed pieces I used a honeycomb infill with 4 top layers to obtain that hexagon effect. i printed them top side down so they were smooth because when using so little infill the tops arent as pretty.
+I used sunlu clear petg.

 ---Hardware